Considerations in Changing the Work Schedules of Non-Exempt Employees

 Responsibility for gathering relevant information, identifying alternative schedule options, and implementing the new schedule is often given to the Human Resources (HR) manager.
 Since information on the subject is surprisingly scarce, this responsibility can be quite a challenge.
 It’s not something you do every day.
 Few people have the expertise to design a schedule for a group that works more than five days a week or more than one shift a day.
 Once you realize that schedule design is not the only step in changing schedules, nor the most difficult, you easily can be overwhelmed.

 Despite the difficulty, this is a great opportunity for HR managers to orchestrate a significant change in the organization.
 As an HR manager, you are uniquely qualified to do this.
 You tend to have a broader perspective than line functions such as production or maintenance.
-You have more experience communicating with employees.
-Your on-going role as company steward has trained you to protect organizational interests while addressing employee concerns.
+You have more experience in communicating with employees.
+Your on-going role as a company steward has trained you to protect organizational interests while addressing employee concerns.

 It is essential that you understand what is involved in changing work schedules.
 This paper provides a broad overview that will help you get started.
 Although every situation will have its own unique issues, as long as you address the following six considerations you will have a much better chance of reaching a successful outcome: